 Students shall have an opportunity to make up work missed because of an absence.
-Teachers will provide students time to get makeup work completed.
+It shall be the student's responsibility to initiate the make-up process at the convenience of the teacher.
 All make-up work shall be scheduled with the teacher no later than the end of the third day back at school.